 Use your characters wisely!
 Everyone who checks your page will look for this and evaluate you based upon what they find.
 The best Twitter bios can assist in networking.
-Its best to combine personal information and professional details as well as link to a web page such as your LinkedIn, personal website or Google profile, as these will be the most informative to someone checking you out for the first time.
-Its also best to stand out from others and differentiate yourself as much as possible.
+It's best to combine personal information and professional details as well as a link to a web page such as your LinkedIn, personal website or Google profile, as these will be the most informative to someone checking you out for the first time.
+It's also best to stand out from others and differentiate yourself as much as possible.

 Using your full name on your professional Twitter account is key.
 If you’re lucky enough to secure your first and last name as your Twitter handle, capitalize on that.
 If your name is already taken, be creative and use periods, underscores, symbols etc to remain as authentic as possible.
 Your online identity builds your personal brand, so avoid obscure handles.

 If you are planning on using your Twitter for professional networking, RESIST THE URGE TO USE A SELFIE!
 Instead, use a professional headshot.
 Read here about the 5 best tips to taking the perfect profile picture!
 Twitter is an incredibly valuable tool where you can make some really great connections.